HARLINGEN — The Harlingen Farmer’s Market is finally getting a roof over its head.

 “There’s going to be twice as much space than we have at the current site and a lot more parking,” McSwain said.

 The city is using a $175,000 grant from the Valley Baptist Legacy Foundation to fund the project.

 In the meeting, officials also will present plans to install bout 10 electrical outlets at the shelter, helping chefs cook up their recipes while performers play live music.

 For seven years, the farmer’s market has stood at A Street between Jackson and Monroe Avenues, open from 3 to 4:30 p.m.
 Saturdays from October through June.

-If all goes according to plan, the farmer’s market plans will move to its new location in October, McSwain said.
+The farmer’s market plans to move to its new location in October, McSwain said.